 Goals: The purpose of this activity is to provide attendees with the evidence-based practice information, specifically in the areas of emergency critical care, ultrasound, pediatric care, and airway management, as well as study information the Lifelong Learning and Self-Assessment examination.

-Faculty Disclosure: It is the policy of EB Medicine to ensure objectivity, balance, independence, transparency, and scientific rigor in all CME-sponsored educational activities.
-All faculty participating in the planning or implementation of a sponsored activity are expected to disclose to the audience any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.
-In compliance with all ACCME Essentials, Standards, and Guidelines, all faculty for this CME activity were asked to complete a full disclosure statement.
+Faculty Disclosure: It is the policy of EB Medicine to ensure objectivity, balance, independence, transparency, and scientific rigor in all CME activities.
+All faculty participating in the planning or implementation of a CME activity are expected to disclose to the audience any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.
+In compliance with all ACCME accreditation requirements and policies, all faculty for this CME activity were asked to complete a full disclosure statement.
 This information will be included as part of the course materials.

-Earning Credit: To earn credit, attend the virtual sessions, complete the online evaluation form, and your CME certificate will be emailed to you.
+Earning Credit: To earn credit, attend the in-person or virtual sessions, complete the online evaluation form, and your CME certificate will be emailed to you.

 Accessibility: EB Medicine is committed to making its CME activities accessible to all individuals.
 If you are in need of an accommodation, advance notification will help us to better serve you.